Golden is Home to Dog Friendly Breweries, Restaurants, Parks, Shops and Trails

 The Sherpa House has an amazing tiered, tree-shaded outdoor patio with views of South Table Mountain and a splashing fountain, where you can munch on yak stew and authentic dishes from Nepal while your pooch naps in the shade.

-Both of Golden’s downtown hotels are pet-friendly.
-Furry friends are welcome for an extra fee at both the Table Mountain Inn and The Golden Hotel.
-Each hotel offers a great home base for you and your pet to explore Golden.
+Several of Golden’s hotels are pet-friendly.
+Furry friends are welcome for an extra fee at the Table Mountain Inn, The Golden Hotel and Origin Hotel Red Rocks.
+Each hotel offers special pet perks and can serve as a great home base for you and your best pal to explore Golden.

 TOYS AND SNACKS: